ErrEqualsNil/ScaRAG/README.md

 # MuRAG

-Thanks for your attention to our submitting work MuRAG <Retrieval with trial-and-error: Optimizing Retrieval-Augmented Generation over Multi-Sourced Knowledge Bases>
+Thanks for your attention to our submitting work ScaRAG <Retrieval with trial-and-error: Optimizing RAG over Scattered Knowledge Bases>

 The code is currently under organization.
 Only the core code is provided.